 Initiated by Northeastern Illinois University Art Department faculty, this scholarship is offered to one accepted resident per year who is an alumni of NEIU.
 The Northeastern Illinois Alumni Scholarship will be based on successful completion of a degree program 12 months or more from the start date of the summer residency (June 2024).
 Though all alumni of NEIU are welcome to apply, preference will be given to artists who identify as members of underrepresented communities.

 To qualify you must have completed a Bachelor's degree between 2010-2023.

 The School of the Art Institute of Chicago Alumni Scholarship

-In partnership with the School of the Art Institute of Chicago (SAIC), ACRE offers a scholarship opportunity to accepted residents who are Master’s level graduates from SAIC.
+In partnership with the School of the Art Institute of Chicago (SAIC), ACRE offers two scholarship opportunities to accepted residents who are Master’s level graduates from SAIC.
 This partnership was established to support the careers of SAIC graduates and provide free services to their alumni artists.
-Eligibility for the SAIC Alumni Scholarship will be based on successful completion of an SAIC Graduate Program within 12 months of the start date of the summer residency (June 2022).
+Eligibility for the SAIC Alumni Scholarship will be based on successful completion of an SAIC Graduate Program within 12 months of the start date of the summer residency (June 2024).
 Both traditional and Low Residency MFA candidates are eligible.

 Virginia Aberle Memorial Scholarship

 This scholarship was established to celebrate the life and honor the memory of our dear volunteer, alumni, friend and collaborator, Virginia Anne Aberle.
 A pillar of the ACRE community, Virginia wholly embodied the values of collaboration and mutual support that we strive toward as an organization.
 Virginia’s Memorial Scholarship will provide the opportunity for an artist working with an expansive, community-based practice to attend the residency program free of charge.